NAPFA Group Disability Insurance FAQ's

 25. Will this plan reduce by other disability benefits I may receive at claim time?

-In general, if your existing policies offset with benefits received from another true group long-term disability policy, the answer is probably yes.
-So check with your other insurance carriers to see if they will offset with benefits received from a true group LTD plan.
+These group disability plans will offset any amount you receive or are eligible to receive because of your disability under another group insurance coverage.
+Please contact us if you have other group insurance in place.
 These benefits will not offset with benefits received from the Prudential Association group policy for the AICPA.
 [AICPA plan may offset with these benefits if your current AICPA benefits exceed $4000/month.]
 So, it may be advisable to reduce the AICPA coverage and add maximum coverage with this plan.
 Again, check with your current insurance provider to make sure there is not a benefit offset with this plan.

 This plan will not offset benefits with those received from an individually owned disability policy.